-At the entrance in Aonda Plateau Rio Superior at the dry period of the year has a flow of 200 – 2500 l/s flow which during the rain can increase many times.
+At the entrance in Aonda Plateau Rio Superior during the dry period of the year has a flow of 200 – 2500 l/s flow which during the rain can increase many times.

-As it reaches the rim of Aonda Plateay, it falls down with some 100 m tall waterfall, disappearing underground through a pile of rocks.
+As it reaches the rim of the Aonda Plateau, it falls down with a 100 m tall waterfall, disappearing underground through a pile of rocks.
 After some 120 m this stream emerges as the next waterfall, leaping some 120 m deep in the first great sinkhole – Sima Este 1.
-There is disappears underground again and then is visible on the ground of the next sinkhole – Sima Este 2, where it is visible for some 250 m until it reaches small lake.
+There disappears underground again and then is visible on the ground of the next sinkhole – Sima Este 2, where it is visible for some 250 m until it reaches a small lake.
 Then it disappears underground again.

 Next place of appearance is the narrow Sima del Bloque – 325 m deep cave shaft, explored in 1996.
 Here the river enters through thin fissures.
-From the Sima del Bloque speleologists could follow the stream to Sima Aonda – they noticed that it receives a smaller tributary from left.
-After some 700 m the stream (and speleologists) reached Sima Aonda – Rio Superior entered in it with a smaller waterfall named Resurgencia Ali Primera.
+From the Sima del Bloque, speleologists could follow the stream to Sima Aonda – they noticed that it receives a smaller tributary from the left.
+After some 700 m, the stream (and speleologists) reached Sima Aonda – Rio Superior entered it with a smaller waterfall named Resurgencia Ali Primera.

-When the stream crosses Sima Aonda, it for a short while goes underground and then emerges in the giant outer wall of Aonda Plateay.
-Here it forms a waterfall which comes out from the cave in the lower part of this wall, forming approximately 100 m tall waterfall – Resurgencia Aonda.
+When the stream crosses Sima Aonda, it for a short while goes underground and then emerges in the giant outer wall of the Aonda Plateau.
+Here it forms a waterfall that comes out from the cave in the lower part of this wall, forming an approximately 100 m tall waterfall – Resurgencia Aonda.
 This stream is considerably stronger than Resurgencia Ali Primera – thus, most likely it has collected some more tributaries.

 Sinkholes in siliceous rocks

 Such caves and sinkholes would not be anything unique if formed in limestone or other carboniferous rocks.
 But Aonda Plateau is formed from siliceous rocks which are hardy and almost insoluble.
-Nevertheless the power of water has done this – over the millions of years, slowly doing the things which are almost impossible.
-It has been possible due to tectonical stability (e.g. nothing disturbed the geological processes) and wet climate.
-Venezuelan tepuis are a unique natural laboratory in this respect and speleologists and geologists are discovering here highly unusual cave formations without analogues elsewhere in the world.
+Nevertheless, the power of water has done this – over millions of years, slowly doing the things which are almost impossible.
+It has been possible due to tectonic stability (e.g. nothing disturbed the geological processes) and wet climate.
+Venezuelan tepuis are a unique natural laboratory in this respect and speleologists and geologists are discovering here highly unusual cave formations without analogs elsewhere in the world.

-Sima Aonda and its cave system was explored by Venezuelan speleologists in 1983 (Carlos Galán).
-This was one of important early achievements for local speleologists and it facilitated further exploration of the amazing world of tepuis.
+Sima Aonda and its cave system were explored by Venezuelan speleologists in 1983 (Carlos Galán).
+This was one of the important early achievements for local speleologists and it facilitated further exploration of the amazing world of tepuis.

 - Marco Mecchia, Leonardo Piccini.
 Hydrogeology and SiO2 geochemistry of the Aonda Cave System, Auyán-Tepui, Bolivar, Venezuela, Bollettino Sociedad Venezolana Espeleologia, 33, 1-11.
 1999.